jungminc88/orbituary_detecter/README.md

 Detects when a famous person passes away using Twitter data.
 This is a part of the application for intership at GumGum.
 Below is how to run this tool.
-For the demonstration of this tool, see `DEMO.dm`.
+For the demonstration of this tool, see `RESULTS.dm`.
 For the summary of the approach, see `SUMMARY.dm`.

 # 1. Preparation #